Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/editing.rst

 .. figure:: /images/text-frame-working-ex4.jpg
    :width: 300px

-   text flowing from box 1 to box 2.
+   Text flowing from box 1 to box 2.

 When we add another frame and set its width and height, the text will flow into the new frame.